Chambers and valves of the heart

-For most pulmonary valve repair and replacement procedures, you'll receive medications (general anesthesia) that put you in a sleep-like state so you won't feel any pain, and you'll be unconscious during the surgery.
+For most pulmonary valve repair and replacement procedures, you'll receive medications (general anesthesia) that put you in a sleep-like state so you won't feel any pain during the surgery.

 Pulmonary valve repair

-Pulmonary valve repair is usually performed via open-heart surgery and opening of the chest bone (sternotomy).
-Doctors wire the bone back together after the procedure to prevent movement and aid in healing.
+Pulmonary valve repair is usually done with open-heart surgery and by opening of the chest bone (sternotomy).
+Surgeons wire the bone back together after the procedure to prevent movement and aid in healing.

-- Reconstructing one or more new leaflet(s) from your own heart tissues such as from your own pericardium
+- Creating one or more new valve leaflets from your own heart tissues

-- Removing previous patches that were placed at the time of the initial repair of congenital heart disease, such as tetralogy of Fallot, and bringing the pulmonary valve leaflets together to create a working valve
+- Removing any patches that may have been placed during earlier congenital heart disease surgeries and bringing the pulmonary valve leaflets together to create a working valve

 - Reshaping or removing tissue to allow the valve to close more tightly

-During balloon valvuloplasty, your doctor inserts a thin, hollow tube (catheter) in a blood vessel, usually in your groin, and threads it to your heart.
-The catheter has a balloon at its tip that can be inflated to help widen the narrowed pulmonary valve and then deflated for removal.
+During balloon valvuloplasty, a surgeon inserts a thin, hollow tube (catheter) into a blood vessel, usually in the groin, and threads it to the heart.
+A balloon on the tip of the catheter is inflated, which widens the narrowed pulmonary valve.
+The balloon is deflated and removed.

 Balloon valvuloplasty is often used to treat infants and children with pulmonary valve stenosis.
 However, the valve tends to narrow again in adults who have had the procedure.
-You may need additional procedures to treat the narrowed valve over time.
+Additional procedures may be needed to treat the narrowed valve over time.

 Pulmonary valve replacement

 If the pulmonary valve can't be repaired, surgery may be needed to replace the valve.
-In this procedure, your doctor removes the pulmonary valve and replaces it with a mechanical valve made from artificial materials or a biological valve made from cow, pig or human heart tissue (biological tissue valve).
+In this procedure, a surgeon removes the pulmonary valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).

-Pulmonary valve replacement surgery may be performed via traditional open-heart surgery or minimally invasive methods, which involve smaller incisions than those used in open-heart surgery.
+Pulmonary valve replacement may be done using open-heart surgery or minimally invasive methods, which involve smaller incisions than those used in open-heart surgery.

 In this type of pulmonary valve replacement, the surgeon inserts a thin, flexible tube (catheter) into a large blood vessel in the groin or chest and guides it to the heart.
-A new, balloon-expandable replacement pulmonary valve goes through the catheter.
-A balloon on the tip of the catheter is then deployed into place.
+A replacement pulmonary valve goes through the catheter.
+A balloon on the tip of the catheter expands to press the new pulmonary valve into place.

-A catheter may also be used to insert a new pulmonary valve within an existing replacement valve that is failing in a valve-in-valve procedure.
+A transcatheter procedure also may be used to insert a new pulmonary valve in a previously replaced valve that's now failing.
+This is called a valve-in-valve procedure.